Record-breaking heat on deck for Portland metro June 25-28 - News Break

 Multnomah County announced three cooling centers will open over the weekend, to provide homeless and vulnerable populations repreive from the heat.

-The cooling centers, located at the Oregon Convention Center, Sunrise Center in Gresham and Arbor Lodge in North Portland, will open from 1 to 9 p.m.
-Friday, June 25 and stay open at least through Monday.
+The cooling centers, located at the Oregon Convention Center, Sunrise Center in Gresham and Arbor Lodge in North Portland, will stay open 24 hours a day starting Friday, June 25 and stay open at least through Monday.

+In an effort to make sure people can get to the centers or other areas to stay out of the heat, TriMet announced it won't turn anyone away for lack of payment, if they need a place to go.

+Multnomah County libraries that are open will have extended hours through the weekend, a county spokesperson said Thursday.

 Sunrise Center: 18901 E Burnside St.

-Note: Updated: June 24 Portland-area agencies are warning of dangerously high weekend temperatures and "significant fire potential" for the June 25 weekend.